digitaltrails/vdu_controls/README.md

 ---------------
 * 2.1.0
   * Preset _transitions_ have been deprecated.
 All presets are now restored instantly no matter how they have been set to transition.
-The Preset-Dialog controls for assiging transitions have been hidden.
-Transitions and related controls can be re-enabled by disabling `protect-nvram` in the _Settings-Dialog_.  __All transition related code may be removed in a future version, please contact me or comment on issue #93 if you prefer transitions to be retained.__
+The Preset-Dialog controls for assigning transitions have been hidden.   __All  transition related code may be removed in a future version, please contact me or comment on issue #93 if you prefer transitions to be retained.__
+  * Transitions and related controls can be re-enabled by disabling `protect-nvram` in the _Settings-Dialog_.
-  * To avoid unnecessary updates, preset restoration always queries the VDU's existing values.
+  * To avoid unnecessary updates, preset restoration now queries the VDU's existing values.
 This may slow down preset restoration.
   * Lux-metered auto adjustment has been defaulted to 10 minute intervals (up from 5).
   * Color-Preset (VCP code 0x14) has been added to the list of standard controls.
-  * Added VDU a ___Initializer-Preset___ feature to provide a replacement for dead NVRAM and a way to restore settings not persisted in VDU NVRAM.
+  * Added a VDU  ___Initializer-Preset___ feature to provide a replacement for dead NVRAM.
+    This also provides a way to restore settings not persisted in VDU NVRAM.
 A VDU's initializer-preset is automatically run if the target VDU is present at startup or is subsequently detected.
+    Any preset that has a name that matches a VDU model and serial-number will be treated as an Initializer-Preset.
-  * The ___Preset-Dialog___ now includes a tool-button  to the right of the preset-name entry that will create VDU specific ___Initializer-Preset___.
+  * The ___Preset-Dialog___ now includes a tool-button  to the right of the preset-name entry that will create a VDU specific ___Initializer-Preset___.

 * 2.0.4
   * The About-Dialog now refreshes the ddcutil version info on each invocation.